-EIP-7732 introduces builders as a separate, staked consensus-layer class.
-A builder is created by a deposit, can have stake added, and must be able to exit.
-Today EIP-7732 sources this lifecycle from the validator flows: a builder is registered by an ordinary validator deposit request whose withdrawal credential carries the 0x03 BUILDER_WITHDRAWAL_PREFIX, and a builder exits through a builder branch of the consensus-layer voluntary-exit operation.
-This EIP instead gives builders their own dedicated EIP-7685 request contracts.
+EIP-7732 introduces builders as a separate, staked consensus-layer actor, but reuses validator flows for their lifecycle.
+A builder is registered by a validator deposit whose withdrawal credential carries the 0xB0 BUILDER_WITHDRAWAL_PREFIX, and it exits through a builder branch of the voluntary-exit operation.
+Dedicated builder request types improve on this in several ways.

-Builders that must exist at the fork are unaffected: EIP-7732's fork-transition onboarding of builder-credentialed pending deposits is retained (see Changes to EIP-7732); only post-fork onboarding moves to the deposit contract.
-The deployed validator deposit contract is left untouched, and builder stake withdrawals continue to flow through EIP-7732's existing full-balance sweep.
+Builders that must exist at the fork are unaffected.
+The EIP-7732 fork-transition onboarding of builder-credentialed pending deposits is retained, and only post-fork onboarding moves to the new contract.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.